redsanket/spark/external/storm/guide/tutorials/index.rst

 Setting Up
 ----------

 #.
+Log onto the Red Ebony (or the non-production environment that you created a topology for) cluster.
+#.
 Clone the ``storm-contrib`` repository: git@git.corp.yahoo.com:storm/storm-contrib.git
    .. note:: We'll be using ``/src/main/java/com/yahoo/spout/http/rainbow/EventCountBolt.java``.
 #.
 Set up your launcher box: